 I find Unicode extremely useful in my ggplots for symbols and special characters in legends.
-For instance, much easier then using expressions, I use the unicode for suffix, e.g.
+For instance, much easier than using expressions, I use the unicode for a suffix, e.g.

 labs(x = "g₁", y = "g₂").

-Also I usually want to save the plots as PDF, not as some pixmap format (much smaller and best resolution).
+Also I usually want to save the plots as PDF, not as some pixmap format – PDFs are much smaller while offering unlimited resolution.